tomboy-notes/tomboy-ng/prepare.md

      apt::install-recommends "false";

 May be a good idea to use this machine as the build machine as well, and treat it as temporary.
-But remember to take a snapshot of the *.gz *.xz and *.dsc files from a sumnitted build and keep, somewhere.
+But remember to take a snapshot of the *.gz *.xz and *.dsc files from a submitted build and keep, somewhere.

 A PGP key is required to upload to Mentors or Launchpad.
 It lives in ~/.gnupg.

     David Bannon <tomboy-ng@bannons.id.au>

+The two keys should be exported from my dell laptop and imported into the VM using gpg command on both systems.

 (The 17741.... is the fingerprint)